A Fisher-Rao gradient flow for entropy-regularised Markov decision processes in Polish spaces: Introduction

 \section{Introduction}

 Policy gradient algorithms are a cornerstone of recent successes of reinforcement learning (RL) \cite{sutton2018reinforcement}.
 Gradient-based algorithms like policy gradient methods \cite{sutton1999policy}, actor-critic methods \cite{haarnoja2018soft}, and mirror descent-based methods \cite{kakade2001natural, tomar2020mirror} have proven highly effective.
 They provide adaptability, especially when paired with powerful function approximations, to handle Markov Decision Processes (MDPs) with continuous state and action spaces \cite{doya2000reinforcement, van2012reinforcement, manna2022learning}.
 Despite the practical success, a mathematical theory that provides guarantees for the convergence of these algorithms has been elusive, partially due to the pervasive nonconvexity inherent in the objective function.
-Indeed, existing theoretical works are largely confined to MDPs with a finite number of states and actions.
+Indeed, existing theoretical works are largely confined to MDPs with a finite number of states and actions, namely the tabular setting.
 A convergence analysis of policy optimisation algorithms with function approximation for MDPs with general state and action spaces remains a challenging open problem.

 Analysing gradient-based algorithms for continuous state and action spaces presents unique technical challenges compared to their discrete counterparts.
-In discrete MDPs, algorithm convergence is often achieved by first proving the algorithm consistently explores the system, with a positive probability to uniformly visit all states and actions \cite{mei2020global, cayci2021linear}.
-When dealing with unbounded state and action spaces, novel analytical approaches are required to investigate the optimization objective landscape and develop convergent algorithms.
+For tabular MDPs, algorithm convergence is often achieved by ensuring that the algorithm has a positive probability of uniformly visiting all states and actions, with the convergence guarantees frequently depending on the cardinality of the state and action spaces; see Section~\ref{sec:intro_lit_rev} for more details.
+These arguments and error bounds do not extend to continuous state and action spaces.
+To deal with continuous state and action spaces, new analytical approaches are required to investigate the optimization objective landscape and develop convergent algorithms.
 Incorporating function approximation into the algorithm further introduces function approximation error and complicates the analysis.

-This work sheds light on this challenging problem in the context of entropy-regularised MDPs, which have gained considerable attention due to their impressive empirical performance and favorable theoretical properties \cite{haarnoja2017reinforcement, geist2019theory, agarwal2020optimality, mei2020global, cayci2021linear, lan2023policy, zhan2023policy}; see Section \ref{sec:intro_lit_rev} for more details.
+This work sheds light on this challenging problem in the context of entropy-regularised MDPs, which have gained considerable attention due to their impressive empirical performance and favorable theoretical properties \cite{haarnoja2017reinforcement, geist2019theory, agarwal2020optimality, mei2020global, cayci2021linear, lan2023policy, zhan2023policy}.